ruc-practical-ai/syllabus/README.md

 Our week-to-week schedule is organized as follows, though it is subject to change depending on class pace and interests.
 Assignments and quizzes will always be announced at least one week in advance.
 Special topics of interest to students may be discussed.

-#### 09/05: Class 01 - Course introduction, Mathematical Fundamentals
+#### 09/05 - 09/12: Course introduction, Mathematical Fundamentals
 * Course introduction and motivation
 * Statistics
-* Linear algebra
-* Linear and nonlinear functions
+* Linear algebra, Linear and nonlinear functions, Optimization
-* Optimization
 * Correlation, fitting, and mutual information
-* Transforms

-#### 09/12: Class 02 - History and Background of Modern Deep Learning Techniques
+* The end-to-end machine learning operations lifecycle
-* Hodgkin and Huxley
+    * Data augmentation and data transformation
+    * Model selection
-* Perceptrons and XOR problem
+    * Regularization and bias mitigation
-* Backpropagation
-* Universal Approximation
-* Autoencoding
-* Convolutional Neural Networks
+    * Explainability
-* Deep Dream
+    * Robustness testing
-* Attention
+    * Model monitoring
-* Google Circuits Project (explainable AI introduction)

-#### 09/19: Class 03 - Programming Fundamentals
+#### 09/19: Programming Fundamentals
 * Bash
 * Python, Jupyter and associated libraries
 * Git / GitLab
 * Review of compilers vs. interpreters
 * C++ basics
-* Tools of the trade: scikit-learn, torch, torch lightning and torch thunder, pandas, matplotlib, numpy, CUDA, cupy, Open Neural Network Exchange (ONNX)
-* Continuous Integration / Continuous Deployment
+* Brief introduction to tools used: scikit-learn, torch, torch lightning and torch thunder, pandas, matplotlib, numpy, CUDA, cupy, Open Neural Network Exchange (ONNX), Continuous Integration / Continuous Deployment, unit testing with pytest
-* Unit Testing
 * Software hygiene

-#### 09/26: Class 04 - Machine Learning Basics
+#### 09/26: Machine Learning Basics
 * Separation of training and testing data
 * The necessity of data diversity
 * Data drift